chebfun/chebsite/docs/functions/chebfun/besseli.md

 ---
-title: """besseli"""
+title: "besseli"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """besseli"""
+function_name: "besseli"
-snippet: """Modified Bessel function of first kind of a CHEBFUN."""
+snippet: "Modified Bessel function of first kind of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- BESSELI    Modified Bessel function of first kind of a CHEBFUN.
+<pre class="help-text"> BESSELI    Modified Bessel function of first kind of a CHEBFUN.
     I = BESSELI(NU, F) returns I_NU(F), i.e., is the modified Bessel function of
     the first kind, I_NU(Z) composed with the CHEBFUN object F. The order NU need not be an integer, but must be a real scalar.
 The CHEBFUN F can be